 And a purple Bible.

-Over the next few months, Adriana would get to know the group of church ladies who came to the strip clubs each week.
-She would get a new job at a different club and still see the women there, sitting around, drinking Pepsi at one of the tables.
-Adriana continued to read the Bible until she realized things needed to change.
+Over the next few months, Adriana got to know the group of church ladies who came to the strip clubs each week.
+Even when she got a new job at a different club, she still saw the women there, sitting around, drinking Pepsi at one of the tables.
+Adriana continued to read that purple Bible until she realized things needed to change.

 She needed to change.

 A year later, Adriana quit dancing and gave her life to Jesus.
-She starts nursing school in the fall.
+She started nursing school that fall.

-Not all stories that come out of Mary Magdalene Ministry turn out that way, but a good number do have happy endings.
+Not all stories coming out of Mary Magdalene Ministry turn out that way, but a good number do have happy endings.

 Mary Magdalene Ministry

-Angie Keller started the Mary Magdalene Ministry out of First Bible Church of Madison when she moved to Huntsville.
-She had been involved with a similar ministry in Atlanta, but Huntsville had never seen something like this.
+Angie Keller started the Mary Magdalene Ministry out of First Bible Church of Madison when she moved to Huntsville, Alabama.
+She had been involved with a similar ministry in Atlanta, but Huntsville had never seen something like that.

 “There’s no place I’d rather be on a Thursday night,” Keller said.
 “Some churches don’t agree, and that’s okay.”